Church-of-Templeos/TOOM/README.md

 # Controls

 Mouse to look around

-Left mouse button to firedw
+Left mouse button to fire

 Arrow keys or WASD to move around

 0-9 or mousewheel to change weapons

 Spacebar to activate buttons and doors